harys722/github-guides/README.md

 ### Configuration
 Now that you have the Discord verification TXT string, you need to fork this [repository](https://github.com/harys722/.well-known/).
-After forking this repository, go to this [file](https://github.com/harys722/.well-known/blob/main/discord) and remove everything and then paste your Discord verification string there.
+After forking this repository, go to `discord` file and remove everything and then paste your Discord verification string there.
 Once you paste it, commit the changes to save the file.
 After doing all these steps, repeat steps 1-5 and press the verify button.
 If it shows an error like `Unable to verify your domain`, try waiting a few minutes (sometimes up to 24 hours) as the records may not have propagated yet.
+It usually takes less than 2 minutes.

 You can also create your own repository instead of forking this [repository](https://github.com/harys722/.well-known/).
 To create your own repository, read through GitHub's official guide [Creating a new repository](https://docs.github.com/en/repositories/creating-and-managing-repositories/creating-a-new-repository).
 The repository name **must** be `. well-known` and must contain the `discord` file with only your Discord verification TXT string content, otherwise the setup will not work properly.